-Any allegation that a member of staff, proprietor, volunteer or contractor has:
+Any allegation that a member of staff, the proprietor, volunteer or contractor has:

-- Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm if he or she works regularly or closely with children will be dealt with as detailed below.
+- behaved in a way that has harmed a child, or may have harmed a child and/or;; - possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

+will be dealt with as detailed below.

-Any member of staff, proprietor, volunteer, contractor or person on a work experience placement who receives an allegation made against another member of staff (including DSL), proprietor, volunteer, contractor or person on a work experience placement must report this directly to the Head of School.
-One of the proprietors will take his place in case of his absence.
-Any allegation against the Head must be made to the proprietor.
-Allegations against the proprietor must be reported to Police.
+Any member of staff, proprietors, volunteer, contractor or person on a work experience placement who receives an allegation made against another member of staff (including DSL), proprietors, volunteer, contractor or person on a work experience placement must report this directly to the Head of School.
+One of the Proprietors will take her place in case of her absence.
+Any allegation against the Head must be made to the Proprietor.
+Allegations against the Proprietors must be reported to Police.

-The Head will make immediate contact with the Child Protection Services in Czechia without investigating, within one working day.
+The Head will make immediate contact with the Child Protection Services in Czech Republic without investigating, within one working day.
 Discussions are recorded in writing and communication with students and parents agreed.
-In borderline cases, these discussions can be held informally with the Child Protection Services in Czechia and without naming the individual.
+In borderline cases, these discussions can be held informally with the Child Protection Services in Czech Republic and without naming the individual.